crispinalan/talkcalendar/README.md

 ### Talk

+* Enable talking in options (use the preferences menu item in the hamburger menu)
-* Enable talk at start up to read out date and events for the current day
+* Enable "Talk At Startup" in preferences to read out the date and event types for the current day when the calendar is started
+* Click on a calendar date with events
+* Press the spacebar to speak or use the speak menu item

 ### Calendar Settings